-The seasonal evolution of the 20-90 day intraseasonal variability (ISV) of the convection in the Indo-Pacific region presents intriguing features related to monsoon dynamics: (i) a sharp ISV maxima in May for the southern Bay of Bengal and in June for the Eastern Arabian sea; (ii) maximum ISV over the West Pacific in July-September when the ISV over northern Indian Ocean is weaker; (iii) persistent ISV north of Australia from December to March; (iv) weak ISV over continental regions.
-The source of these behaviours is investigated from time series of satellite observations, meteorological re-analysis and from an ocean mixed layer depth (MLD) climatology.
-For the northern Indian Ocean, sharp ISV maxima in May and June, when the MLD is still small (~20-30m), are related to an abrupt surface cooling associated to the setting of the monsoon low-level jet.
-The ISV of the convection is smaller over these regions during July-September when the MLD is deepened (~60-70m) by the monsoon low-level wind forcing.
-At this time, the low-level wind is weak over the West Pacific, the MLD is small and the amplitude of the ISV remains large.
+The seasonal evolution of the 20-90-day intraseasonal variability (ISV) of the convection in the Indo-Pacific region presents intriguing features related to monsoon dynamics: (i) a sharp ISV maximum in May for the southern Bay of Bengal and in June for the eastern Arabian Sea, (ii) a maximum ISV over the west Pacific in July-September when the ISV over the northern Indian Ocean is weaker, (iii) a persistent ISV north of Australia from December to March, and (iv) a weak ISV over continental regions.
+The source of these behaviors is investigated from time series of satellite observations, meteorological reanalysis, and from an ocean mixed layer depth (MLD) climatology.
+For the northern Indian Ocean, sharp ISV maxima in May and June, when the MLD is still small (\sim 20-30 m), are related to an abrupt surface cooling associated with the setting of the monsoon low-level jet.
+The ISV of the convection is smaller over these regions during July-September when the MLD is deepened (~60-70 m) by the monsoon low-level wind forcing.
+At this time, the low-level wind is weak over the west Pacific, the MLD is small, and the amplitude of the ISV remains large.
 North of Australia, and also over the south equatorial Indian Ocean, there is no particular reinforcement of the ISV near the onset.
 A weak low-level jet and a small MLD prevail during the whole monsoon season in good agreement with a more uniform ISV.
-These results support the hypothesis that a moderately shallow (~20-30m) ocean mixed layer is important for maintaining locally the ISV of the convection, when the conditions (e.g. SST, large-scale circulation) for such ISV to exist are satisfied.
-The seasonal variability of the MLD, related in part to the monsoon lowlevel jet variability over the tropical oceans, gives thus a link between the seasonal march of monsoon circulations and the seasonal evolution of the ISV of the convection.
+These results support the hypothesis that a moderately shallow (\sim 20-30 m) ocean mixed layer is important for maintaining locally the ISV of the convection, when the conditions (e.g., SST, large-scale circulation) for such an ISV to exist are satisfied.
+The seasonal variability of the MLD, related in part to the monsoon low-level jet variability over the tropical oceans, thus gives a link between the seasonal march of monsoon circulations and the seasonal evolution of the ISV of the convection.
 This has implications for a better understanding of the origin of the ISV and for the predictability of its amplitude, especially near the monsoon onset date.